goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

-Plngawan lacks a /q/ phoneme, but preserves the distinction between /s/ and /c/.
+Plngawan lacks a /q/ phoneme, but preserves the distinction between /s/ and \<c\> /t͡s/.
 It is the only dialect to have an alveolar approximant phoneme /ɹ/ distinct from other approximants.
 This phoneme contrasts with /r/, phonetically an alveolar tap, or more rarely a trill.
 Both phonemes have no restrictions on where in a word they can appear.

 Plngawan voiced obstruents /b/ and /g/ may be realized as either plosives [b] and [g] or fricatives [β] and [ɣ], respectively.
 The fricative pronunciation tends to occur in intervocalic position.
 Li [-@li1985, p.
 700] wrote that all Atayal dialects except Plngawan pronounce /b/ and /g/ as fricatives, however in my fieldwork I have also encountered plosive pronunciations from speakers of Klesan (@sec:culi-consonants) and Skikun (@sec:skikun-consonants).